April 8th, 2016

 You wouldn't write all your code in one gigantic "main" in any other language; don't do this in your shell scripts, either.
 Use properly scoped functions with meaningful return values.
 Indent your functions and format them to be readable.
 Refactor if your code runs off the end of the line or scrolls across multiple screen fulls.

 Use properly scoped variables.
-Use local variables in your functions, global variables for script-wide settings.
-Use a naming convention that facilitates easy reading, e.g. UPPER_CASE for global and lower_case for local variables .
+If your shell supports it (although not part of POSIX, many shells installed as /bin/sh do), use local variables in your functions, global variables for script-wide settings.
+Use a naming convention that facilitates easy reading, e.g. UPPER_CASE for global and lower_case for local variables.
+To distinguish your variables from e.g. environment variables, consider prefixing them with a string like __.

 Use readonly for variables that you do not plan on changing.

 Always quote all variables to avoid surprises when a value contains white space.
 Use braces around all variables to make it obvious which parts of a longer string are part of which variable.
-Likewise, the use of $() for sub shells is more readable than the use of backticks (``).
+Likewise, the use of $() for command substitutions is more readable than the use of backticks (``).

 Don't write error messages to stdout -- redirect them to stderr instead.
 Don't suppress error messages unless you know for certain that the user has no interest in seeing them.